 When calculating profit from earnings-related pension investments, the calculation method used is that determined by the Financial Supervisory Authority.
-Investment returns include the so-called cash income, in other words dividends, interest rates and rent as well as increases and decreases in value of realised and unrealised investments.
+Investment returns include the cash income, in other words, dividends, interest rates and rent as well as increases and decreases in value of realised and unrealised investments.
 The return rate is achieved by proportioning these to the capital employed.
-Real return is arrived at when the impact of consumer pricing on the purchasing power of capital employed is taken into account alongside nominal return.
+Real return is arrived at when the impact of consumer pricing on the purchasing power of capital employed is considered alongside nominal return.

 The return varies from year to year, first and foremost due to changes in value.
-Despite the prolonged corona pandemic, 2020 was a favourable investment year, particularly as far as equity investments was concerned.
-Private-sector investments yielded a real return of 12.2 per cent and public sector investments 11.3 per cent.
+The investment year 2022 was marked by weak returns and a strongly rising inflation.
+During the year, real estate investments and alternative investments were the only investments that yielded a nominally positive return although, in real terms, they were also in the red.
+Private sector investments yielded an average real return of -13.1 per cent.
+The equivalent figure for the public sector was -14.7 per cent.

 The investment operations of earnings-related pension providers in the private sector differ somewhat from those of public sector pension providers.
 Private sector pension providers must meet statutory demands for solvency.
 A key difference in the average investment allocation of the sectors is the private sector's lower exposure to investments in fixed-income securities and shares.
-At year-end 2021, investments in fixed-income securities and shares in the public sector exceeded those in the private sector by, on average, five percentage points, respectively.
+At year-end 2022, investments in fixed-income securities and shares in the public sector exceeded those in the private sector by, on average, one and three percentage points, respectively.
 In the private sector, on the other hand, the exposure to real estate investments and other alternative investments is higher than in the public sector.